Why isn’t there a suppressor that does it all?

 No point of impact shift.
 Great decibel reduction.
 Minimal gas blowback.
 Works well across all platforms and calibers.
 Where’s the suppressor that does all of this?

-Hood brought the question to his business partner, fellow gun enthusiast and friend, Ron Collinsworth.
-The two scoured the internet for the perfect suppressor to buy, but they soon realized it did not exist.
+Hood scoured the internet for the perfect suppressor to buy, but he soon realized it did not exist.

-So, what did they do?
+So, what did he do?
 Well, exactly what any redneck would do: if you can’t buy it, then build it.

 The Evolution, which is set to be released for purchase on Dec.
 1, looks to be the quietest, most effective and efficient suppressor on the market.
 In the course of testing, it reduced recoil considerably, had near net zero point of impact shift, minimized gas blowback and had a greater decibel reduction compared to other multi-caliber suppressors.
 When including the three caliber-specific muzzle brakes, it suppresses everything from 17 HMR to .300 Win Mag.

 “There’s no reason a customer would want to buy a competitor’s product over ours,” said Hood.
 “You only have to purchase one suppressor, which means only one ATF approval process, one wait time and one tax stamp.”

 The Evolution will be priced competitively alongside the market’s current range of suppressors, and as part of Elevated Silence’s dedication to giving back, a portion of the proceeds from each Evolution sold will be donated to The Gary Sinise Foundation.